abaduser/Desertified/Notebook/Desertified Concept Paper.md

 -  Ability to Melee raid (Past Level 2) melee raiding impossible if you have low strength (debuffs from vanilla over just purely buffing as an example.

-Consitution Will Increase:
-- Resistance to Bleed
-- Resistance to Starvation
-- Resistance to Heat and Cold
-- Resistance to Hunger and Thirst
-- Max HP